Do you have hearing loss?

 Checklist of Symptoms to Consider

-Do you find it challenging to follow a conversation with more than 2 people at the same time?
+- Do you find it challenging to follow a conversation with more than two people at the same time?

 If you found that you answered ‘yes’ to more than 2 or 3 of these questions, you may need to consider having a hearing test to ascertain whether you have a hearing issue.
 (While answering yes to these questions could be an indication that there is a hearing issue, they are not conclusive, so the best thing to do is book in for a hearing evaluation and go from there.)